-Movie Review: A Cure for Wellness
+A Cure for Wellness

-Thus, Lockhart journeys to Sweden to find this man and when he arrives at the institution, things start to get weird.
-The patients and doctors are obsessed with drinking water constantly, and all patients claim that they are "not well".
-When Lockhart fails at getting the executive to come back on the first attempt, Lockhart leaves the institution to go into town.
-On the ride back to town, a deer hits the car which results in a brutal car crash and results in Lockhart having a broken leg and waking up back in the strange institution.
-Lockhart must now learn what is going on in this institution and get him and the executive out before they go mad.
+Thus, Lockhart journeys to Sweden to find the CEO, but when he arrives at the institution, things start to get weird.
+The patients and doctors are obsessed with drinking water constantly, and all patients claim that they are "not well"—using those words exactly; the same words that the staff used to describe the man that Lockhart is here to retrieve.
+When Lockhart fails at getting the CEO to come back on his first attempt, Lockhart leaves the institution to go into town.
+However, on the ride into town, a deer hits the car, which results in a brutal car crash.
+Lockhart wakes up back in the strange institution, but he now has a broken leg.
+The staff urge him to stay until his leg heals, but he begins to suspect that he is not allowed to leave.
+Something very strange is going on here, and Lockhart must learn what is going on in this institution, and find a way to get him and the CEO out of the institution before they both go mad.

 Creepy & Messed Up (+10pts)

 Other Patients (+3pts)